ramseydsilva/oprop/README.md

 Oprop
 =====

-Simple package that extends Javascript's Object object to have these helper functions
+Simple package that extends Javascript's Object object to have these helper functions.
+See the docs: oprop.ramseydsilva.com

 hasProperty
 -----------